hoangton/smartcash/wallets/nodeclient/backup.rst

    Renaming the old wallet.dat file to wallet.old in the smartcash folder

 Then copy the backup wallet file to the *smartcash* folder and ensure it is named *wallet.dat*.
-Now, when you start SmartCash Node Client again, it will load the new wallet.
-Do not replace *wallet.dat* while SmartCash Node Client is running, since this will result in data corruption!
+Now, when you start SmartCash NodeClient again, it will load the new wallet.
+Do not replace *wallet.dat* while SmartCash NodeClient is running, since this will result in data corruption!

 .. image:: img/restore-copy.png